6G-SANDBOX/TNLCM/docs/README.md

 └─ core/                     // folder in which the developed code is stored.
    ├─ auth/                  // folder that handler the authentication of users who have access.
    ├─ callback/              // folder that handler the results received by Jenkins.
+   ├─ cli/                   // folder that handler the cli for run commands.
    ├─ database/              // folder that handler the connection with MongoDB database using mongoengine.
    ├─ exceptions/            // folder that handler the creation of custom exceptions.
    ├─ jenkins/               // folder that handler the connection with Jenkins for tn deployment.